 - 400 grams corn spears drained, no need to rinse

-- Make the Honey Soy Stir Fry Sauce by adding honey, soy sauce, dried onion and garlic together in a small glass jug then whisk to combine.
+- Make the honey soy stir fry sauce: by adding honey, soy sauce, dried onion and garlic together in a small glass jug then whisk to combine.
+Set aside.
 Note 4

-- Use a knife to cut your chicken thighs into 1-2cm pieces, repeat to prep your vegetables
+- Cut the chicken: use a knife to cut your chicken thighs into 1-2cm pieces, repeat to prep your vegetables.

-- Add your vegetables to the pan and stir to combine these with the chicken.
+- Add vegetables: to the pan and stir to combine these with the chicken.
 Note 6

-- Pour the remaining honey soy sauce into the pan and stir to mix this in with the chicken and vegetables.
+- Add sauce: pour the remaining honey soy sauce into the pan and stir to mix this in with the chicken and vegetables.

-- Turn the heat off and sprinkle sesame seeds all over the chicken stir fry.
+- Garnish: turn the heat off and sprinkle sesame seeds all over the chicken stir fry (optional).

-- Note 2 Found in the herbs/spices aisle of the supermarket in a packet or glass jar.
+- Note 2 - Dried onion: you will find it in the herbs/spices aisle of the supermarket in a packet or glass jar.
 This is dried flakes, which is different to ground onion (onion powder).

-- Note 3 Sesame or peanut oil is best for their ability to enhance the flavours of Asian dishes.
+- Note 3 Sesame or peanut oil: is best for their ability to enhance the flavours of Asian dishes.
+Recommended over olive oil.

-- Note 5 Remove a bigger piece of chicken and test it to see if it is thoroughly cooked through.
+- Note 5 - Cooked chicken: remove a bigger piece of chicken and test it to see if it is thoroughly cooked through.
 It should be white throughout, with no pink but still be soft and tender.

-- Note 6 This is a FAST COOK recipe.
+- Note 6 Cook time: this is a FAST COOK recipe.
 There is no need to remove the chicken from the pan to separate cooking the vegetables and then add it back in again.
 That works for some recipes but is an unnecessary additional step for this recipe.

-- Note 7 I My favourite rice for this type of dish is Basmati.
+- Note 7 Rice: my favourite rice for this type of dish is Basmati.
 I cook it in the microwave in a rice cooker (according to the packet instructions for approx 12 mins).
 Both the stir fry and rice are suitable to freeze and reheat later.
 You can keep them in separate zip lock bags and then combine in the bowl on the night of reheating.